szgula/UofG_Robotics_TDP/Documentation.md

 Since ROS implementation gives the structure to the project at the highest level it must be discussed first.
 Brief description of what is ROS.
-How it has been implemened.
+How it has been implemented.

 Physics
 =======